nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-04-03-my-first-scrum-team-in-the-wild/index.md

 resourceType: blog
 slug: my-first-scrum-team-in-the-wild
 aliases:
   - /blog/my-first-scrum-team-in-the-wild
 tags:
   - agile
   - develop
   - nwcadence
   - people
   - practices
   - process
   - scrum
 categories:
   - people-and-process
-coverImage: nakedalm-logo-128-link-6-6.png
+preview: nakedalm-logo-128-link-6-6.png
 ---

 [![image](images/GWB-Windows-Live-Writer3cf46226a54f_DA4Fimage_thumb-4-4.png)](http://blog.hinshelwood.com/files/2011/05/GWB-Windows-Live-Writer3cf46226a54f_DA4Fimage_2.png)Over the last year I have invested a lot in Scrum.
 A few months ago I was assigned to teach a two day Scrum course for which I had to build and deliver the material.
 The team that received the _beta_ of the course has now just finished their first sprint!
 { .post-img }